-This project is about mobility and creating a trail that is accessible to all ages and abilities.
-The main goal of the project is to provide a continuous ADA accessible trail usable by all residents with access to the water’s edge.
+The main goal of this project was to provide a continuous ADA-accessible trail usable by residents of all ages and abilities with access to the water’s edge.